opsvision/snap-plugin-publisher-signalfx/README.md

 TBD

 ### Issues and Roadmap
 * **Testing:** The testing being done is rudimentary at best.
-Need to improve the testing in [syslog_test.go](https://github.com/opsvision/snap-plugin-collector-syslog/blob/master/syslog/syslog_test.go).
+Need to improve the testing.

 _Note: Please let me know if you find a bug or have feedbck on how to improve the collector._